Chess as a Testbed for Language Model State Tracking: Experimental Setup

 To create the board state probing evaluation sets, we use the 50K games reserved for this task.
 We only consider prompts for non-pawn pieces since the dynamics of pawns are fairly limited.
 We ensure that the game prefixes selected are never seen in the training data.
 The final evaluation set consists of 1000 instances with prefix length (in number of moves) in the range $51 \le l \le 100$.

 \paragraph{Model Details} We use the GPT2-small architecture for our base language model \citep{vaswani2017attention,radford2019language}.
 GPT2-small is a 12-layer transformer model with 12 attention heads and an embedding size of 768 dimensions.
 The context size of the model is limited to 512, which is sufficient to cover the longest game in our training set.
-Note that we only borrow the model architecture; the models themselves are \emph{trained from scratch}. \footnote{Colab notebook to play chess against the base language model \url{https://github.com/shtoshni92/learning-chess-blindfolded/blob/master/GPT2_Chess_Model.ipynb}}
+Note that we only borrow the model architecture; the models themselves are \emph{trained from scratch}. \footnote{Colab notebook to play chess against the base language model \url{https://github.com/shtoshni/learning-chess-blindfolded/blob/master/GPT2_Chess_Model.ipynb}}

 For the UCI + RAP $p$ models, we tune over $p \in \{5, 15, 25, 50, 75, 100\}$ based on perplexity on the validation set.
 Note that for perplexity evaluation, logits corresponding to piece type tokens are masked out since piece type tokens are only available during training.
 We find that $p=25$ performs the best for Train-S and Train-M, while $p=15$ is best for Train-L (Figure~\ref{fig:rap_vals}).
-Larger values of $p$ lead to greater mismatch between training and inference, while small values likely do not provide enough training signal.
+Larger values of $p$ lead to greater mismatch between training and inference, while smaller values likely do not provide enough training signal.

 We also experiment with other transformer and non-transformer models in Section~\ref{sec:other_models}.
-Among the transformer models, we experiment with two ``partial" attention models (i.e., models where every token doesn't attend to all other tokens in the context) \st{making the statement more explicit} , namely, Reformer \cite{kitaev2020reformer} and Performer \cite{choromanski2021rethinking}.
-We set the number of layers and attention heads to 12 for both architectures, as in GPT2-small. \st{The details are more complex now, so moved the details to Appendix entirely} We also train LSTM language models with and without RAP.
+Among the transformer models, we experiment with two ``approximate" attention models (i.e., models which approximate the full attention of vanilla transformer models), namely, Reformer \cite{kitaev2020reformer} and Performer \cite{choromanski2021rethinking}.
+We set the number of layers and attention heads to 12 for both architectures, as in GPT2-small.
+We also train LSTM language models with and without RAP.
 For details on hyperparameters and tuning, see Appendix~\ref{sec:hyperparams}.